azoor-desu/azoor-desu.github.io/_posts/2023-12-02-entity-component-system.md

 Why is the references here?
 Well, because my explanations may not be in-depth enough (ironically).
 For those that want MORE DEETS, here are the articles before I waste too much of your time.
 I'm not an expert, so here's the list of references I think are god-tier and explains stuff much better than i ever could.

 [Austin Morlan's simple ECS implementation in C++](https://austinmorlan.com/posts/entity_component_system/)
-- Most popular resource for creating an ECS "back in my day".
 - Disclaimer: This is a SIMPLE ECS.
 It is one way to implement an ECS, but it may not be the best.
+- Most popular resource for creating an ECS "back in my day".
+The "basic b***h" of ECSes.
 - Provides lots of code snippets and implementation in C++, making it very clear how it is implemented. ~~Also makes it very easy for people to copy-pasta the code into a project with zero understanding and have no idea how to fix or modify it~~
 - Lacks PiCtUrEs and has too many words so my smooth brain struggles to read it to the end.
-Not the author's fault, I just ate too much glue.
+Not the author's fault, I just ate too much glue as a kid.

 [Hexops ECS implementation in Zig](https://devlog.hexops.com/2022/lets-build-ecs-part-1/#next-up-starting-our-ecs-implementation)
 - Has (some) pictures!
 And code snippets!